 Caller: Who paid you off?
 It was Cheney, wasn’t it?
 Just nod.

 Austin: How about Bin Laden.
 We carry irrefutable proof he’s still alive.

-This was a type of humor that Doonesbury has excelled in for years, making fun of “everybody,” especially the most earnest among us.
+Doonesbury excels in making fun of “everybody”, especially the most earnest among us.
 In 2009 one of his panels featured his liberal talk-show host Mark Slackmeyer interviewing a college professor:

 Professor: It’s quite remarkable, Mark…Americans believe in many things that can’t be verified.
 For instance, almost half of us believe in ghosts and 40% in alien abductions.
 And that availability to alternative reality is reflected in conspiracy theory.
 From truthism, which holds that Bush was behind 9/11, to Birthism.
 And, of course, we still have many legacy fringe groups like JFK grassy knollers, the staged moon landingists, etc.